This page was last updated on March 9th, 2022

 Length: 30 minutes

-PS Tip: if you enjoy themepark music then search for "Efteling" in your favorite music service to find official park albums.
+PS Tip: if you enjoy themepark music then search for "Efteling" in your favorite music service like Apple Music of Spotify to find the official park albums.

 This is Holland, 5D flight over the country - Amsterdam

 The "This is Holland" promo video is a short video giving you a beautiful impression about what "This Is Holland" is.
-A 5D flight experience very similar to Soarin’ in Disney World.
+A 5D flight experience very similar to Soarin’ in Disney World, but longer.
+You get a great overview of the whole country, and one of the reasons I love it so much!

-Yet as long as we’re home, you can watch this video to get a glimpse of what you can experience:
+And you can watch this video below to get a glimpse of what you can experience:

 Length: 30 seconds